awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

        // Retrieve the Job ID from the Lambda action var jobId = event["CodePipeline.job"].id;

-       // Retrieve the value of UserParameters from the Lambda action configuration in AWS CodePipeline, in this case a URL which will be
+       // Retrieve the value of UserParameters from the Lambda action configuration in CodePipeline, in this case a URL which will be
        // health checked by this function.
        var url = event["CodePipeline.job"].data.actionConfiguration.configuration.UserParameters;

-       // Notify AWS CodePipeline of a successful job var putJobSuccess = function(message) {
+       // Notify CodePipeline of a successful job var putJobSuccess = function(message) {
            var params = {
                jobId: jobId